Q&A with Gerry

-Discover more about Gerry’s passion for gardening:
+Dive in for more information about Gerry’s passion for gardening:

 What is your favourite plant and why?